 Local authorities across the UK are beginning to take control of their own energy future and are starting to invest in decentralised networks that bring down prices, improve energy security, cut carbon and make communities more prosperous and resilient.
 The scale of the challenge is huge, but so is the opportunity.
 Public bodies all around the country are looking into what decentralised energy can do for them.
 If every local authority in the UK with a potentially viable scheme found a way to bring that project to market then we would trounce all current targets and predictions.(1)

-For more information about what is happening around the UK, read the Nuclear Free Local Authorities August 2014 Briefing: Development of Local Authority Energy Service Trusts/Companies – part of the answer to a new energy revolution?
+For more information about what is happening around the UK, read the Nuclear Free Local Authorities (NFLA) various briefings on the subject.
+Its first was published in August 2014: Development of Local Authority Energy Service Trusts/Companies – part of the answer to a new energy revolution?

 The NFLA’s first a comprehensive overview of how Councils in England, Scotland and Wales are moving rapidly forward in developing decentralised energy policies was published in October 2016.

 The NFLA’s second update on the continuing progress of decentralised energy nationally and internationally was published in May 2017.
 It reviews innovative policy within this area which can help local government move forward with developing such projects.
 It shows the important and essential role local government can play in the development of low carbon energy.

 The NFLA’s third annual assessment of the ‘state of play’ amongst Local Authorities in the development of local, or decentralised, energy projects, strategies and policies was published in May 2018.
 The report again provided a large number of best practice examples.